mattngaw/quartz/content/diary/courses.md

 ## Foreword

 The following is inspired by the many other CMU course reviews out there on the internet.
-Just search `cmu course reviews`, and you can find pages like this.
+Just search `cmu course reviews` in your favorite search engine, and you can find pages like this.
 However, pretty much every other site you will find will be from a CMU SCS student/alum.[^1] I have yet to see a course review post from a CMU ECE student/alum.
 Maybe this will inspire people to make more! 🤞

 [^1]: Here are some of my favorites course reviews: [1](https://fanpu.io/courses/) [2](https://www.ericzheng.org/thoughts/index.html) [3](https://wanshenl.me/courses/reviews/) [4](https://thenumb.at/cmu/)

+If you're a current CMU student, I recommend you plan your semesters using ScottyLabs' [CMU Courses](https://cmucourses.com/) tool.
+You want to have an idea of how many hours your planned coursework will take from you.
+Broadly speaking, and I mean *broadly*, 40 to 50 hours for one semester is a balanced enough schedule that will leave you enough time for extracurriculars, hobbies, exercise, and a healthy social life.
+For the average person[^2], any more hours will mean sacrificing something else.

+[^2]: "But what if I'm not the *average person*?
+I'm built different!"
+You might be different.
+To each their own.
+I'll say it again, I'm giving *broad* suggestions.
+Don't oversubscribe, or something else will have to give.

+If you're a CMU ECE student, I also recommend looking at Professor James Hoe's [advice for CMU ECE undergrads](https://users.ece.cmu.edu/~jhoe/doku/doku.php?id=advice_columa), and these [CMU ECE & CS Course Guides](https://github.com/CMU-HKN/CMU-ECE-CS-Guide).
+I wish I stumbled upon Professor Hoe's advice in my freshman year.

 ----